Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

 - Beginning inventory.
 What is the total cost of all your inventory of products at the start of your fiscal year?
 This should match the ending inventory for the previous fiscal year.

 - Cost of purchases.
-Total of all the products purchased during the fiscal year that is available to sell, including raw materials less anything taken for personal use.
+Total of all the products purchased during the fiscal year that are available to sell, including raw materials less anything taken for personal use.

 - Cost of labor.
 The cost of employees directly associated with assembling the product (i.e., not back-office staff).